KhryptorGraphics/robot-mower-advanced/README.md

 ## System Architecture

-The Robot Mower Advanced system consists of two main components:
+The Robot Mower Advanced system consists of two main components that work together:

-1. **Raspberry Pi Controller**: Installed on the mower itself
+1. **Raspberry Pi Controller**: This is the "brain" installed on the mower itself
-   - Handles real-time control, sensor integration, and decision making
+   - It handles real-time control, reads all sensors, and makes decisions
-   - Runs the core SLAM and navigation algorithms
+   - Runs the core SLAM (mapping) and navigation algorithms
-   - Communicates with motor controllers and sensors
+   - Controls the motors and interfaces with all hardware
-   - Operates autonomously when disconnected from the network
+   - Can operate independently when Wi-Fi is not available

-2. **Control Panel Server**: Runs on a separate Ubuntu machine
+2. **Control Panel Server**: This runs on a separate computer in your house
-   - Provides the web interface for remote control and monitoring
+   - Provides a web interface you can access from any device
-   - Stores long-term data and statistics
+   - Stores data like maps, usage statistics, and settings
-   - Handles scheduling and higher-level planning
+   - Handles scheduling and planning of mowing sessions
-   - Serves as the central point for user interaction
+   - Acts as the central point for you to monitor and control the mower

-These components communicate over your local network using a secure protocol, with the mower operating independently when network connectivity is unavailable.
+These components talk to each other over your home Wi-Fi network.
+Even if the Wi-Fi connection is lost, your mower will continue operating safely.

 ```
                   ┌───────────────────┐         ┌───────────────────┐